Consensys/doc.tessera/docs/Concepts/Privacy-Manager/Enclave.md

 ### Data

-The Tessera enclave handles:
+The enclave handles the following data responsibilities:

 * Public and private key access
 * Identities (public keys) of forwarding recipients (`alwaysSendTo`)
-* Default identity (public key) of attached nodes.
+* Default identity (public key) of attached nodes

 ### Actions

-The Tessera enclave performs the following actions on request:
+The enclave performs the following actions on request:

 * Fetching the default identity (public key) for attached nodes
 * Providing identities of forwarding recipients (public keys)